sjain246/cs121finalproject/README.txt

     all of this data, we can not only provide a lot of useful queried information to potential users about flight cancellations, but also make relatively accurate predictions and recommendations on what flights to take based on historical patterns.
+    We pruned the data due to its extremely large size, and kept 993 records from the entire dataset in which to store in our database.
+This represents 993 individual records of US domestic flights and their corresponding information.

 How to load data from command-line:
     Please run the following steps before running app.py to initialize the database and load in the data: